WeebDataHoarder/monero-highway/README.md

 Via Zone transfers (AXFR) slave servers are supported.
 This can allow to maintain control of keys but have a wide DNS network, or keep the master server hidden.

+You can also run your own slave nameservers with your preferred DNS server software and setting the main DNS server as master.

 #### 1984 Hosting
  * Free of charge
  * https://1984.hosting/product/freedns/